tudurom/windowchef/README.md

 * Gaps around the monitor
 * Configuration script.
 Windowchef loads a given script at startup that can be used for configuration with waitron.
+* 100% compatible with window management utilities (e.g. [wmutils](https://github.com/wmutils/)).
+Windowchef will update its internal state if programs attempt to manage windows.
+It also applies the correct window decorations when a program focuses a window.
+This makes it possible to use it as a "backend" with wm utilities.

 ### Soon to come

-- [ ] Infinite number of borders
+- [ ] Configurable number of borders
-- [ ] Move windows with the mouse
-- [ ] Resize windows with the mouse

 ### Groups